-Before heading back to Albuquerque Sunday afternoon (7-16-17), I decided to see if the Osprey juveniles were still on the nest platform.
+Before heading back to Albuquerque Sunday afternoon (7-16-17), I decided to see if the Osprey juveniles were still on the nest platform, one of the locations featured in Birding Hot Spots of Santa Fe, Taos and Northern New Mexico.
 As I pulled up and rolled down the window, I saw the two juveniles perched on the nest platform calling plaintively

 to the parent who was perched on the top of a nearby power pole.